ExaScience/elprep/README.md

 ## Split and Merge tools

-The elprep split command can be used to split up .sam files into smaller files that store the reads "per chromosome". elPrep determines the "chromosomes" by analyzing the sequence dictionary in the header of the input file and generates a split file for each chromosome that stores all read pairs that map to that chromosome.
-Additonally, elPrep creates a file for storing the unmapped reads, as well as a file for storing the pairs where reads map to different chromosomes. elPrep also duplicates the latter pairs across chromosome files so that preparation pipelines have access to all information they need to run correctly.
+The elprep split command can be used to split up .sam files into smaller files that store the reads "per chromosome". elPrep determines the "chromosomes" by analyzing the sequence dictionary in the header of the input file and generates a split file for each chromosome that stores all read pairs that map to that chromosome. elPrep additionally creates a file for storing the unmapped reads, and in the case of paired-end data, also a file for storing the pairs where reads map to different chromosomes. elPrep also duplicates the latter pairs across chromosome files so that preparation pipelines have access to all information they need to run correctly.
 Once processed, use the elprep merge command to merge the split files back into a single .sam file.

 Splitting the .sam file into smaller files for processing "per chromosome" is useful for reducing the memory pressure as these split files are typically significantly smaller than the  input file as a whole.
 Splitting also makes it possible to parallelize the processing of a single .sam file by distributing the different split files across different processing nodes.